nus-cs2113-AY2223S2/tp/docs/team/koh-jing-jie-marcus.md

 ### Commands
 `filter` command
+Allows the user to filter meals based on their calorie content

 `examples` command
+Displays examples of exercises and meals

 ### Database
 * Added the `ExampleData` database to store examples of meals and exercises to be used in the `examples` command